Vulnerable & Mentally ill women

 Mind-body tools such as yoga can help these women bring a spacious, loving, curious, playful attention to their mental and physical state, attenuate their trauma symptoms, and ultimately ensure rehabilitation and re-entry into the social mainstream.

-Teaching a weekly class for the residents of the Centre d’accueil féminin Jane Pannier in Marseille during Fall 2018.
+Teaching a weekly class for the residents of the Centre d’accueil féminin Jane Pannier in Marseille since Fall 2018.